 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-Why not do this instead …
+Why not use a smarter, time-saving strategy like this instead …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)

 With an expertly configured WordPress site, you can build more than just a website for your business … you can set up an automated traffic and lead generation and sales & marketing system, where all you do is publish your content and WordPress then automates the rest.

 With WordPress, you can publish content one-time, and automate the distribution of your content to all other channels.

 - Automatically distribute content to social media services and bookmarking sites,

 - Automatically distribute comments and content to other blogs and web properties using RSS

 As your business evolves, you can add more functionality and automate processes like: